-Appropriate use, management and communication of Parole Board records
+Appropriate use, management and communication of Parole Board records the Information Act 2002 and section 76 of the Criminal Code (NT).

 There are strict rules governing the release of information by the Northern Territory Parole Board.
 The disclosure of 'personal information' and 'sensitive information' is governed by the Information Act 2002 (NT).
 The Parole Board is a public sector organisation within the meaning of this Act.